2018 Incentive scholarships

 - details of the degree in which you are enrolled

 - confirmation of enrolment and transcript of credits already completed

 - certified proof of your Australian citizenship or permanent residency.

 Details of available courses in NSW and ACT are listed on the Universities Admissions Centre's (UAC) website and on the relevant higher education providers' websites.

-The course must be recognised on ACECQA's Qualifications List of approved early childhood teaching degrees.
+The course had to be recognised on ACECQA's Qualifications List of approved early childhood teaching degrees.

-Scholarship recipients may be enrolled in a course offered by any registered Australian higher education provider located in another state/territory.
-To retain the scholarship, recipients must be employed in and maintain employment in a rural and remote early childhood education service in NSW.
+Scholarship recipients had to be enrolled in a course offered by any registered Australian higher education provider located in another state/territory.
+To retain the scholarship, recipients had to be employed in and maintain employment in a rural and remote early childhood education service in NSW.

 If you have questions about the 2018 Incentive Scholarships program, email the Early Childhood Directorate on email@example.com.